boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/kpi-card.md

 **Measure filtering**:

-You can use `Filter` option to filter the data by specifying the filter condition.
-Refer to this [page](/visualizing-data/working-with-widgets/configuring-widget-filters/#configuring-filter-for-measure-column), for detailed instruction on how to apply the measure filter.
+You can use the `Filter` option to filter the data by specifying the filter condition.
+Refer to this [page](/visualizing-data/working-with-widgets/configuring-widget-filters/#configuring-filter-for-measure-column) for detailed instructions on how to apply the measure filter.

 **Measure formatting**

-Select `Format` option to define the display format for the values in the column using the Measure Formatting window.
-To learn more about measure formatting, refer to [here](/visualizing-data/working-with-widgets/formatting-measure-type-column/).
+Select the `Format` option to define the display format for the values in the column using the Measure Formatting window.
+To learn more about measure formatting, refer  [here](/visualizing-data/working-with-widgets/formatting-measure-type-column/).

 ### Target value